mozilla/legal-docs/en/firefox_privacy_notice.md

 * __Technical & interaction data__: Firefox sends Mozilla data such as the number of times Firefox suggests or displays specific content and your clicks on that content, as well as basic data about your interactions with Firefox Suggest.
 Mozilla shares information about how many times suggestions are shown, the position of the suggestion, and suggestions clicked on with our [partners](https://support.mozilla.org/kb/firefox-suggest#w_who-are-mozillas-partners) for verification and feature improvement.

-If you choose to opt-in to "Improve the Firefox Suggest Experience" on your settings page, Mozilla receives and processes the following information to improve your browsing experience and to improve the service:
+If you choose to opt-in to “Improve the Firefox Suggest Experience“ on your settings page, Mozilla receives and processes the following information to improve your browsing experience and to improve the service:

 * __Search queries__: Firefox sends Mozilla what you type into the search bar and Mozilla may share that data with its [partners](https://support.mozilla.org/kb/firefox-suggest#w_who-are-mozillas-partners).
 We take measures to limit our and our partners’ ability to identify you.
 [Learn more](https://support.mozilla.org/kb/firefox-suggest).